ericnovik/ericnovik.github.io/_posts/2015-08-13-Getting-Started-with-Stan.md

 ![plot of chunk unnamed-chunk-6]({{ site.url }}/images/getting-started-unnamed-chunk-6-1.png)

-Last but not least, Shiny Stan is a Shiny application that contains lots of interesting exploratory features for your Stan objects.
+Last but not least, Shiny Stan is a [Shiny](http://shiny.rstudio.com/) application that contains lots of interesting features for exploring your Stan objects.
 Once installed, it can be launched as follows:

 ```r
 shinystan::launch_shinystan(bern)
 ```

-If would like to play with this particular model you can access it [on shyniapps.io](https://ericnovik.shinyapps.io/Bernoulli_Model).
+If you would like to play with this particular (boring) model you can access it [on shyniapps.io](https://ericnovik.shinyapps.io/Bernoulli_Model).